liamstask/usrsctp/Manual.md

 * so: The socket to send data on.
 * data: As it is more convenient to send data in a buffer and not a `struct iovec` data structure, we chose to pass the data as a void pointer.
 * len: Length of the data.
 * addrs: In this version of usrsctp at most one destination address is supported.
-In the case of a connected socket, the parameter \texttt{addrs} can be set to NULL.
+In the case of a connected socket, the parameter `addrs` can be set to NULL.
 * addrcnt: Number of addresses.
 As at most one address is supported, addrcnt is 0 if addrs is NULL and 1 otherwise.
 * info: Additional information for a message is stored in `void *info`.
-The data types `struct sctp_sndinfo`, `struct sctp_prinfo`, and `struct sctp_sendv_spa` are supported as defined in RFC~6458.
+The data types `struct sctp_sndinfo`, `struct sctp_prinfo`, and `struct sctp_sendv_spa` are supported as defined in [RFC 6458](http://tools.ietf.org/html/rfc6458).
 Support for `struct sctp_authinfo` is not implemented yet, therefore, errno is set EINVAL and -1 will be returned, if it is used.
 * infolen: Length of info in bytes.
 * infotype: Identifies the type of the information provided in info.
 Possible values are
   * SCTP_SENDV_NOINFO
   * SCTP_SENDV_SNDINFO
   * SCTP_SENDV_PRINFO
-  * SCTP_SENDV_SPA (For additional information please refer to RFC~6458.)
+  * SCTP_SENDV_SPA (For additional information please refer to [RFC 6458](http://tools.ietf.org/html/rfc6458).)
-* flags: Flags as described in RFC~6458.
+* flags: Flags as described in [RFC 6458](http://tools.ietf.org/html/rfc6458).

 `usrsctp_sendv()` returns the number of bytes sent, or -1 if an error occurred.
 The variable errno is then set appropriately.